-The application form for the 2021/22 academic year is available here; the deadline for applications is 1 September 2022.
 You will need to attach receipts and fill in your Supervisor details, as they will be contacted to approve your application.
-Applications will be accepted throughout the year but must be submitted no later than 1 September 2022 for research or eligible activities conducted during the academic year 2021/22 and before the last component of your course is finished.
+Applications will be accepted throughout the year but must be submitted no later than 1 September 2023 for research or eligible activities conducted during the academic year 2022/23 and before the last component of your course is finished.
 (Please note that applications received near the end of the University’s financial year, which is 31 July, may take up to four weeks to be processed.)

 Kellogg College Travel Grants

 DPhil and MPhil students are eligible to apply for a Kellogg College Travel Grant.
 These funds exist to help students meet travel, registration and attendance costs when presenting their work at conferences, or to help meet the travel expenses of research trips.
 Applications for presenting papers at conference need to be accompanied by a short statement from your Supervisor confirming support for your participation in the conference, a description of the standing of the conference, and outlining any support that will be coming from the department or faculty.